vichen1/RecipesProject/README.md

 **Alternative Hypothesis**: The missingness of `'ratings'` depends on cooking time (`'minutes'`).

-**Test Statistic**: Difference in mean cooking time (`'minutes'`) between recipes with missing ratings and those with non-missing ratings:
+**Test Statistic**: Difference in mean cooking time (`'minutes'`) between recipes with missing ratings and those with non-missing ratings

 <iframe
   src="assets/nmar2.html"